robertojohansalim/go-pointer/README.md

 # Go Pointer

-Very simple package to pointerize variable using Go Generic
+A Very simple package to pointerize variables using Go Generic

 Inspired by https://github.com/nicklaros/gopointer